This article is for WebinarJam.

 Test Your Video and Audio

-If you cannot seem to get it working, click the camera icon in the URL bar.
-The drop down menu will show you whether the camera and microphone are blocked, or if the wrong camera or microphone are being used.
-Reload the page if you have changed any of these settings.
+If the test is not working, click the camera icon in your browser’s address bar.
+The drop-down menu will show you whether the camera and microphone are blocked in your browser, or if the wrong camera or microphone is being used.

-Enter the Room
+In the Live Room

 Go Live and Panic Button